cse110-sp25-group27/cse110-sp25-group27/admin/meetings/51525-retrospective-1.md

         - Back: date watched, moive title, moive review, moive rating
           - Backtemplate-module template: Form for the user to fill out their review
     - Backend goal:
+      - Decide how to handle duplicates, produce general logic for CRUD operations, create and fill in skeletons for our custom elements
+        - Duplicates are NOT going to be allowed, decision process highlighted within our ADR folder.
+        - Our general CRUD logic is held within the localstorage.js file on the crud branch
+        - The reviewcard.js file in the same branch will serve as the skeleton to be filled out when frontend decides on their design

 ## What Went Well